 Prior to joining NASP, Mr. Graves was a partner at an investment firm responsible for the firm’s performance evaluation, reporting and risk analysis and was a member of the Investment Committee.
 Mr. Graves also has held positions as a senior member of a leading investment consulting firm, where he provided investment counsel to a number of institutional clients across the country.
 He specialized in introducing new alternative strategies and innovative managers to the firm’s client base.

 Prior to working as a consultant, Mr. Graves served as deputy chief investment officer for the City of Philadelphia Board of Pensions and Retirement where he provided expertise in investment performance attribution and evaluation, as well as asset allocation strategies specializing in non-traditional asset categories.
 In addition to his consulting and plan sponsor experience, Mr. Graves previously served as an analyst in the gaming industry and as a fixed income trader for a major multi-national bank.

 Mr. Graves serves on the board of Dillard University, a historically black university in New Orleans, LA.
 Mr. Graves earned his Bachelor of Science in Finance from Hampton University and an MBA in Finance from the University of Wisconsin.
 He is a CFA charter holder.

-Cameron is a founding member of USAID’s Private Capital and Microenterprise Office, whose mandate is to work more strategically to mobilize private investment into priority USAID sectors and markets.
-Cameron has been a Silicon Valley entrepreneur and managed development projects in a variety of frontier and emerging markets.
-His focus areas include SME finance, enterprise development, privatization, project finance, capacity building, private sector development, and capital markets development.
+The MiDA initiative was created through an agreement managed by USAID’s Private Capital and Microenterprise Office (PCM).
+The office has a mandate to more strategically mobilize private investment into priority USAID sectors and markets.
+PCM’s focus areas include SME finance, enterprise development, privatization, project finance, capacity building, private sector development, and capital markets development.